GoogleCloudPlatform/point-of-sale/README.md

 This repository follows [semantic-versioning](https://semver.org/) to version its files.
 Please read [`Releasing a new version of the Point of Sale Application`](/docs/release.md) for detailed explanation on how to cut a release for this repository.

+See the [domain mapping](/docs/domain-mapping.md) guide for information on how to expose the application using a public domain.